mehmetafsar510/aws_devops/aws/projects/010-Dynamic-site-site-vpnconnection/READme.md

 # Highly-Available Dynamic Site-to-Site VPN

-We will demonstrate how to integrate an on-premises network with AWS networks via AWS site-to-site VPN connections and either AWS Virtual Private Gateways (VGWs) or AWS Transit Gateways (TGWs) using AWS Cloudformation Service.
+I will demonstrate how to integrate an on-premises network with AWS networks via AWS site-to-site VPN connections and either AWS Virtual Private Gateways (VGWs) or AWS Transit Gateways (TGWs) using AWS Cloudformation Service.

 ![Architecture](pic1.png)